GabrieLopes/rocketseat-ignite-challenges-react/README.md

 ## 💡 Challenge One
 The first challenge consists on developing the code to allow us create a new task, edit if the status of the task, if was completed(or not) and delete other tasks.

+## 💡 Challenge Two
+The second challenge consists on refactor the code and put the respective code inside of a component.